• Skip to primary navigation

 1. Preheat the grill to 450°F degrees.

 2. Combine the garlic powder, dried oregano, ground cumin, ground coriander, ground thyme, and salt in a small bowl.
-Then, rub the seasoning in on all sides of the pork tenderloin.
+Rub the seasoning on all sides of the pork tenderloin (just until it’s covered; you won’t use all the seasoning), pressing so the seasoning adheres.
+Tip: Place remaining seasoning in an air-tight container to use on chicken or pork in the future.

 3. Place your seasoned tenderloin on the grill and let it sizzle with the lid shut for 7 minutes.